sanemat/seeds/smarty-or-plain-php-or-else.md

 * [wicket](http://wicket.apache.org/)

 !SLIDE
+Programmer by oneself

+DRY
+No complex HTML & CSS
+Template inheritance
+Testable

+Ajax & HTML5
+toward ExtJS
+PHP template engine?

+!SLIDE
+Separation

+Sandbox
+default html-escaped
+responsibility
+dreamweaver-friendly

+template engine?

+!SLIDE
+#Smarty
+PHPer use framework.
+big framework has own template engine. cakephp have plain php and helper class. if framework have plugin system, it only for one framework.
+Smarty however, work with many framework bad way.
+ANd how to use with smarty knowledge is shared.
+Like QuickForm.

+!SLIDE
 same data but diffarent for viewer's device
 same validation rule but device dependancy
 not only template-engine but it's plugin